 Ginger promotes the movement of food through the stomach (gastric emptying) and reduces inflammation in the GI tract.
 It also helps eliminate gas buildup, making it a powerful ally against bloating.

-To use: Grate fresh ginger into hot water with lemon and honey for a soothing tea.
+To use, grate fresh ginger into hot water with lemon and honey for a soothing tea.

 3. Apple Cider Vinegar (ACV)

 Low stomach acid can impair digestion and cause food to ferment in your gut, producing gas.
 ACV may help increase stomach acidity and improve digestion, especially in people over 30 whose stomach acid tends to decline.
+How to use, mix 1 tbsp ACV in warm water, drink 15 minutes before meals.

 4. Fennel Seeds